-Apps unexpectedly restarting is usually caused by one or more of the following reasons: high memory usage, high disk consumption, or an application inside of the container is crashing and causing the container to exit.
+Apps unexpectedly restarting is usually caused by high memory usage, high disk consumption, or an application inside of the container crashing and causing the container to exit.
 Use the following methods to troubleshoot why your app might be restarting.

 To diagnose if an app is restarting due to container exiting, review the app’s runtime logs for any errors that might be linked to the container crashing.
 To review the runtime logs in the control panel, navigate to your app’s overview page and then click the Runtime Logs tab.
 The runtime log displays any errors, warnings, and other information being emitted from applications running in the container.